AT-Productions/ATK/installation/README.md

-Add ATK.exe file to this directory and run script.nsi using nullsoft nsis.
+Add ATK.exe file to either user or admin directory and run script.nsi using nullsoft nsis.

 Latest version can be downloaded from [here](https://nsis.sourceforge.io/Download)